basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 keywords: [developers, buckets]
 ---

-Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties in a more abstracted way.
+Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties in a more efficient way.

 ## How Bucket Types Work